BeardoMattix/Team-Profile-Generator/README.md

 * Enter 'npm init' in command line
 * Enter 'npm i' in the command line
 * Enter 'node index.js' in the command line

+## Test
+This application has been thoroughly tested using the "Jest" npm.

 ## Future Development
 * Improve the overall appearance of the html page.